 The future Dr. Ruth was born Karola Ruth Siegel in Germany in 1928, the only child of an Orthodox Jewish couple.
 In 1939, after young Karola's father had been taken by the Nazis, her mother and grandmother sent her to Switzerland to get her out of harm's way.
-She did not see her family again, as her mother and grandmother lost their lives in the Holocaust.
+She did not see her family again, as her mother and grandmother died in the Holocaust.

-At 16, the orphaned girl moved to Israel and joined Haganah, an underground Jewish military organization.
-She served as a lookout and sniper but never killed anyone.
-Says Dr. Ruth of that interval:
+16, the orphaned girl moved to Israel and joined Haganah, an underground Jewish military organization.
+She served as a lookout and trained as a

 Barbara "footloose" Mikkelson

 Lu, Adrienne.
 "Dr. Ruth Draws a Crowd in Fort Lee."

 The [Bergen County] Record.
 3 December 2004 (p.
 L8).

 Petrocelli, Michael.
 "Dr. Ruth to Speak on Sex, Her Jewish Roots at Duke."

 The [Durham] Herald-Sun.
 9 April 2004 (p.
 B1).